Curator's Notes, Publications, & Reviews

 - Travelling to Tragedy, Great Transport Disasters by Dr. Rudi Newman PhD.
 Transport Historian and Author, Editor - Hertfordshire Constabulary Great War Society.
 Provided photos and information on the Wilhelm Gustloff, only to unfortunately have that chapter axed in the final production.
 Still, I have received notation for assistance in the credits.
 Currently Available.

-- Educational book on facts of the Wilhelm Gustloff through the Lithuanian publishing house "Terra Publica".
+- Children's Encyclopedia book - Geras! - on interesting facts including a photo and fact on the Wilhelm Gustloff through the Lithuanian publishing house "Terra Publica".
 Working with Kristina Rimkute, project manager.
-Release date TBA.
+Currently Available.

 - Ships Monthly Article, written myself on the Wilhelm Gustloff and the Pegaway rescue of April, 1938.
 Submitted to editor Nicholas Leach for publication in mid 2018.